jjmartegarcia/machinelearning/README.md

 1. Overview to the key areas of machine learning provides a snapshot of ML Lifecycle process, ML Data Engineering, ML Model Engineering, ML Algorithms and ML Model Evaluation.

+2. Detailed description of CRISP-ML(Q), which is a methodology that works for the standardization of the Machine Learning lifecycle approach across industries.

-2. How to the choose the right Machine Learning Algorithm with cheat sheets.
+3. How to the choose the right Machine Learning Algorithm with cheat sheets.

-3. Excercises: Practical examples and tutorials are provided in Jupyter Notebook format.
+4. Excercises: Practical examples and tutorials are provided in Jupyter Notebook format.

-4. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.
+5. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.

-5. Theory References: A collection of reference materials to deepen your understanding of the underlying theory behind machine learning algorithms and techniques.
+6. Theory References: A collection of reference materials to deepen your understanding of the underlying theory behind machine learning algorithms and techniques.

 ## Contributing